RisingStack/trace-nodejs/README.md

 trace.reportError('mysql_error', new Error('connection refused'));
 ```

-Throws an error if first parameter is not a String.
+Throws an error if first parameter is not a String or the second parameter is not an Error object.

 ### trace.getTransactionId()